4 DAYS FROM $1,199

 A leisurely day in Copenhagen on your own, embark the Ocean Explorer

 You have today to uncover the delights of Copenhagen at your leisure.
-Your Concierge can arrange an optional full-day tour of North Zealand’s historic castles, which includes a traditional Danish lunch.
-If you opt to explore on your own, don't miss a stroll down the city’s famed Strøget, one of the longest pedestrian streets in the world, or rent a bicycle and join the many locals who use two wheels to get around.
+Don't miss a stroll down the city’s famed Strøget, one of the longest pedestrian streets in the world, or rent a bicycle and join the many locals who use two wheels to get around.

 Afterward, embark the Ocean Explorer.
 Get settled in your cabin, then take some time to explore its amenities, including the onboard boutique, spa, pool, and gym.
 Stop by the Concierge desk to perhaps even reserve a spa appointment.
 Later, gather for a port talk to learn about what’s happening tomorrow.
 In the elegant dining room, savor a special Captain’s Welcome Dinner.
 The ship departs for Kolding this evening.